kirankumar0047/smart_student_attandance_system-/README.md

 	•	datetime

 Modules:\n
-	1.	register_student.py – Register a new student and capture face images.\n
+	1.	register_student.py – Register a new student and capture face images.
-	2.	encode_faces.py – Encode all registered faces into embeddings for matching.\n
+	2.	encode_faces.py – Encode all registered faces into embeddings for matching.
-	3.	recognize_and_log.py – Run live camera to detect and log attendance.\n
+	3.	recognize_and_log.py – Run live camera to detect and log attendance.
-	4.	view_attendance_app.py – Streamlit app to view daily attendance reports.\n
+	4.	view_attendance_app.py – Streamlit app to view daily attendance reports.